VictorOdambatafwa22/python-p3-final-project/README.md

  ## License

-Copyright (c) 2022 Group 6 Moringa School
+Copyright (c) 2022 Victor Odambatafwa

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files , to deal